ArthurSonzogni/chromiumos-platform2/cryptohome/docs/error_reporting.md

 conditions.
 For instance, if `Mount()` failed because the mount point is busy, then cryptohome could recommend the user to reboot.

-These 2 types of actions are not distinguished in cryptohomed as things are not always as clear cut in cryptohomed.
-When raising an error in cryptohomed, we just list the actions that we believe to be relevant, and only when the error propagate up the callstack to the DBus/UserDataAuth layer, will they be sorted into the `PossibleAction` or `PrimaryAction` pile and transmitted as part of the DBus reply.
+Therefore, when raising an error in cryptohomed, we can either list a several possible actions that we believe to be relevant, or list one primary action when we are sure about the root cause.
+When the errors propagate up the callstack to the DBus/UserDataAuth layer, a single `PrimaryAction` or a set of `PossibleAction`s will be determined and transmitted as part of the DBus reply.

-Note that all recommendations from the entire stack will be presented on the DBus.

 ### Cross Version, Unique Identifier